 - You work in an industry (like academia) where CVs are more common

 - You’re applying for jobs overseas in a country where a CV is standard

 Will I get rejected if my resume is longer than one page?

-Can resumes be 2 pages?
-Absolutely!
-You won’t be automatically rejected if your resume is longer than one page.
-But if you’re a recent graduate with a two-page resume, or you’re sending out 3-4 page resumes completely out of line with industry standards, it may cause recruiters to wonder about your professional judgment.
+No. You won’t be automatically rejected if your resume is longer than one page.
+But if you’re a recent graduate with a two-page resume, or you’re a mid-level hire sending out 3-4 page resumes completely out of line with industry standards, it may cause recruiters to wonder about your professional judgment.

 How many words per page should a resume have?

 Between 450-650 words per page (or around 800-1200 words for a two-page resume) is ideal.
 Less than that means you risk your resume looking a little empty, while more means that it’s too difficult for a recruiter to scan.
 If you avoid tiny margins and 0 line spacing, your resume should easily fall within the ‘readability range.’

 Do I need to stick to full pages only?